Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no

 The hotel, which opened in 1999, declared itself the world’s first seven-star hotel — even though that rating technically doesn’t exist.
 Why not make up a rating?
 It’s excellent PR!
 The Burj al Arab is over-the-top in every way possible.

 From the first time I saw a picture of the Burj al Arab, I dreamed of visiting it.
-But the hostel is closed to visitors, and there’s no way in hell I could ever afford to stay there.
+But the hotel is closed to visitors, and there’s no way in hell I could ever afford to stay there.

 Maybe I could just drop in and gawk at the interior, like I did so many times in Las Vegas and Macau.
 Would that work?
 Unfortunately, no again.